scipy-lectures/scientific-python-lectures/advanced/advanced_python/index.rst

 to modify the function, we can use a decorator::

   class deprecated(object):
-      """Print a deprecation warning one on first use of the function.
+      """Print a deprecation warning once on first use of the function.

       >>> @deprecated()
       ... def f():